EnocFuentes/home/README.md

 # Analyzing Flood Risk in Baltimore City
 *Completed June 2022*
-* Mapped various risk factors that contribute to flooding and overlayed the resulting rasters to determine areas in Baltimore city that are prone to flooding.
+* Mapped various risk factors that contribute to flooding and overlayed the resulting rasters using rater calculation to determine areas in Baltimore city that are prone to flooding.

 <img src="images/Picture1.jpg" img align="center" width="550" height="450">